MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

   - [?]
 Pare down to generic dialog information and link off to "scenario-specific" topics.
   - [ ] Pull component/waterfall specific content into a child article.
   - [ ] Link off to the adaptive dialog concept article for that stuff.
-  - [ ] Fix all resulting broken link in article that refer to sections in this one.
+  - [ ] Fix all resulting broken links in articles that refer to removed/renamed sections in this one.
 -->

 # Dialogs library

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

-*Dialogs* are a central concept in the SDK, providing way to manage a long-running conversation with the user.
+*Dialogs* are a central concept in the SDK, providing ways to manage a long-running conversation with the user.
 Dialogs include state management and control flow features, allowing the bot to pick up where it left off last and to handle a variety of conversation models.

+Each dialog represents a segment of conversation that can run to completion and return collected information.
+Each one represents a basic unit of control flow: a dialog can begin, continue, and end; pause and resume; or be canceled.
+The dialogs library provides a few types of dialogs to make your bot's conversations easier to manage.

 This article describes the core classes and features of the dialog library.
 You should be familiar with [how bots work](bot-builder-basics.md) and [managing state](bot-builder-concept-state.md).

-Each dialog represents a segment of conversation that can run to completion and return collected information.
-Each one represents a basic unit of control flow: a dialog can begin, continue, and end; pause and resume; or be canceled.
-The dialogs library provides a few built-in dialog types to make your bot's conversation easier to manage.

 ## Dialog infrastructure

-Along with the various types of dialogs, the following classes are involved in the design and control conversations.
+Along with the various types of dialogs, the following classes are involved in the design and control of conversations.

 A *dialog manager* automates many of the dialog management tasks for you.
-To run an adaptive dialog (or another dialog that contains an adaptive dialog), you must start the dialog from a dialog manager.
+You can use a dialog manager to run any dialog.
 In addition to the dialog manager, the following classes enable the dialog system to maintain dialog state and manage conversation flow.

 | Class | Description
 | :--   | :--